 Our fellowship equipping hour classes are ongoing and continuous classes that typically teach through books of the Bible.

-Women’s Bible Class | Esther | Room A-211
+Women’s Bible Class | Isaiah | Room A-211

 Spiritual Life Classes (Topical/Elective Studies)

 Our spiritual life classes are elective studies that are typically taught in the course of a semester time frame and discuss a certain topic related to the Christian life.

 The average person will spend over 90,000 hours of their life working.
 For something so central to our daily lives, so central to our lives in general, it’s important to ask the simple question, “Why do I work?”
 In this study, we’ll discuss the doctrine of vocation, business as missions, and the ways the gospel transforms the way in which we work.

 Parenting Teens in a Changing World | Beginning January 15th

 We are living in a rapidly changing world!
 The internet has made information available to anyone who asks.
 Much of that information is useful, but some of it is harmful.
 How does technology affect our society and, more importantly, our families?
 How should we, as parents, manage the increasing pull of technology on our children?
 How does it affect our communication with them?
 How can we strive against the flow of the culture to protect our teens from easily-available sin and train them to be mature adults before they leave home at 18?

 Questions to be discussed in the class include:

 - The importance of nurturing your relationship with God and your spouse as you parent a teen to become a mature, 18-year-old adult.